 must establish the powers and functions of the police service and must enable the police service to discharge its responsibilities effectively.S.
 205(2), 1996 Constitution.

-On 7 March 2017, the Government of South Africa notified the Secretary-General of the United Nations of the revocation of its notification of withdrawal from the Rome Statute deposited with the Secretary-General on 19 October 2016.
+On 7 March 2017, the Government of South Africa notified the UN Secretary-General of the revocation of its notification of withdrawal from the Rome Statute deposited with the Secretary-General on 19 October 2016.

 Police Use of Force